Plumsail/orgchart-docs/source/how-tos/support-of-search-in-a-list-with-more-than-5k-items.rst

 .. image:: /../_static/img/how-tos/other-examples/support-of-search-in-a-list-with-more-than-5k-items/IndexedColumns.png
     :alt: Indexed Columns

-3. Click on ‘Create a new Index’ and select a column you’d like to be indexed and used in OrgChart search
+3. Click on **Create a new Index** and select a column you’d like to be indexed and used in OrgChart search

 .. image:: /../_static/img/how-tos/other-examples/support-of-search-in-a-list-with-more-than-5k-items/CreateIndex.gif
     :alt: Create Index

 Once it’s done we’re heading to OrgChart settings.

-4. Open OrgChart settings, enable ‘Search only in indexed list columns’ option and specify the Root ID.
+4. Open OrgChart settings, enable **Search only in indexed list columns** option and specify the Root ID.
 Without Root ID the standart search algorithm won’t be able to work wth the List.

 .. image:: /../_static/img/how-tos/other-examples/support-of-search-in-a-list-with-more-than-5k-items/OrgChartSettings.png
     :alt: OrgChart Settings